Who are the Palestinian prisoners released in exchange for Israeli hostages?

 Amouri, 44, from the northern West Bank city of Jenin, was arrested for his alleged role in manufacturing the powerful car bomb that detonated beside an Israeli bus packed with passengers on June 5, 2002, killing 17 Israelis in what became known as the Megiddo Junction suicide bombing.

-The attack during the second intifada, or Palestinian uprising, between 2000 and 2005, took place in northern Israel.
+The attack during the second intifada took place in northern Israel.
 The Palestinian militant group Islamic Jihad claimed responsibility.

 Amouri was sentenced to life in prison, plus 20 years.
-He was among those transferred to Egypt Saturday and released into exile.
+He was among those transferred to Egypt on Feb.
+1 and released into exile.

-“We wish to have felt the joy of his release here, on the land of Jenin refugee camp,” said Bassam Amouri, his brother.
-“But, thank God, what matters is that he is free of the suffering of prison.”

 Zakaria Zubeidi